 Professor Araya's expertise lies within the development of simple and affordable interventions to treat mental illnesses, particularly in low-resource settings.
 He has developed effective mental health interventions which use non-medical workers and strong community participation, as well as utilising technological platforms to support the delivery of these interventions.
 His work spans many countries across Latin America, Africa and Asia, and plays a leading role in increasing mental health research capacity within these countries.

-The National Applied Science Award will be presented to Professor Araya by the President of Chile at the award ceremony in December 2022.
+The National Applied Science Award was presented to Professor Araya by the President of Chile at the award ceremony in December 2022: